FZhg/blossomnoodles.github.io/_pages/about.md

 Right now, I am learning the open courses of Stanford CS299 by Andrew Ng and CS231n by Li Feifei.
 I am also studying the introductory algorithm class of MIT, the 6.006.
 Oh Boy!
 Just love the algorithm games!
 I figure it out that playing kaggle may  impress the CS professors enough to give me a offer.

-In the end, Enjoy your life, whoever is reading!
+In the end, whoever is reading, have fun!

 <hr />